jalombar/starsmasher/example_input/Tips and tricks to improve your simulations.md

 You can make your star rotate.
 To do that, add inside your sph.input file the line: omega_spin=N

 Where N is the angular velocity of your star.
-To decide the correct number to put, we have to done a little calculation.
+To decide the correct number to put, we have to do a little calculation.
 If you want, for example, that you star do exactly ONE rotation (2π) in ONE day of simulation (54 times of unit in Starsmasher, that equals to 1 day)
 N will be: